carpedm20/emoji/README.rst

     >>> print(emoji.emojize('Bring the UNICODE back! _smiling_face_with_sunglasses_'))
     Bring the UNICODE back! 😎

-3. **Return a list of emoji infos**.
+3. **Return a list of emoji information**.

-Return a list of the emojis included in the text, organised in a list of dictionaries, where the following infos are encoded for each emoji:
+Return a list of the emojis included in the text, organised in a list of dictionaries, where the following information are encoded for each emoji:

 * The emoji Unicode (key: code)
 * The location span (key: location)